sergius-la/Python/py/built_in_func/py_help.md

 # help()

-Get list of all installed modules:
+Get list of all installed modules from Python Console:

 ```shell
 $ python